Sampling of the Wiener Process for Remote Estimation over a Channel with Random Delay: System Model and Problem Formulation

 \subsection{Optimal Sampling Problem}

-We assume that the Wiener process $\{W_t, t\geq 0\}$ and the service times $\{Y_i,i = 1,2,\ldots\}$ are determined by two external processes, which are \emph{mutually independent} and do not change according to the sampling policy.
+We assume that the source process $\{W_t, t\geq 0\}$ and the service times $\{Y_i,i = 1,2,\ldots\}$ are \emph{mutually independent} and do not change according to the sampling policy.
 In addition, we assume that the $Y_i$'s are \emph{i.i.d.} with $\mathbb{E}[Y_i^2]<\infty$.
 The optimal sampling problem for minimizing the MSE subject to a sampling rate constraint is formulated as